Finance (FINC)

 Prerequisite(s): FINC 571.
 Restriction(s): MBA degree students only.
 This course will focus on cross border investing and financing decisions faced by general and financial managers of multinational firms.
 It will emphasize how the internal capital markets of a multinational can create advantages for multinationals over local firms.
 The interactions of managerial motivations of organizational goals and financial opportunities generated by global operations will be examined.

 Prerequisite(s): FINC 560.
 Restriction(s): MBA degree students only.
-This course will focus on three of the fundamental corporate financial issues.
+This course will focus on four of the fundamental corporate financial issues.
 The first is the choice of capital structure, the mix of debt and equity the firm employs to finance its assets.
 Second, is the determination of appropriate payout policies, such as why and when to pay dividends; and the contrast between dividends and share repurchases.
-Third is the decision to lease or purchase equipment.
+Third is the decision for long term financing (such as leasing) or purchase equipment.
+Last is the discussion of the reasons and effects on the merge/restructure of the firms to stock prices and capital structure.

 FINC 575 Independent Study in Finance (1-3 credits)